stoplightio/docs-gen3/admin/site-admin/external-services.md

 ## Add a new service

-When you add a new service, project files automatically sync.
+When you add a version control service, project, repositories and users automatically sync.

+The following mapping applies:

+- Bitbucket: a Bitbucket Project maps to a Stoplight Organization, while a single Bitbucket repo maps to a Stoplight Project.
+- GitHub:
+- GitLab: <!-- TODO: add mapping info when available -->

 <!-- QUERY: does the external repo need to have certain files/configs/setup? -->

 1. Select **Add Service**.
 This opens a modal.
-2. Provide the details of the new service, including:
+2. Provide the details of version control service connection, including:
     1. **Provider**: this can be any of the supported integrations.
     2. **Name**: choose a name to identify this service in the Stoplight interface.
     3. **API URL**: